digitphilia/dataway/docs/schema/public.hscode.md

 The version aims to provide a default schema to track geographical boundaries.
 For more details on the use case, check the initial [story #6](https://github.com/digitphilia/dataway/issues/6) for more details.

+#### v1.0.0 | Release Date: 2025-03-11

+  * 🎉 A table is created to track HS Section Code.
+  * 🎉 A table is created to track HS Chapter, Heading and Sub-Heading Code.
+  * 🎉 A table is created to track HS Code, todo soft link with country table ([GH#24](https://github.com/digitphilia/dataway/pull/24)).

 </details>

 </div>